code-with-amitk/Code-examples/Threads_Processes_IPC/Threads/Code/README.md

  Thread-1/Main terminate2 after Thread-2
 ```

+### Detachable Thread
-**Detachable Thread:** Thread-1/Main does not wait for Thread-2 to finish.
+Thread-1/Main does not wait for Thread-2 to finish.
 Thread-1/Main is free to terminate.
 ```c
 #include<pthread.h>
 void *thread1 (){